Improving wellbeing through healthier relationships with technology

 Cyberpsychology focuses on how human behaviour, thoughts and emotions are influenced by digital technology including interactions with the internet, social media, online gaming, virtual reality and AI.
 It explores online identity, cyberbullying, digital addiction and the psychological impact of immersive technology, bridging traditional psychology with the digital world.
 These insights inform practical strategies and tools to help people manage their digital habits and wellbeing.

+Thanks for visiting Screen Sense!
 I’m Neal, a former professional gamer known as Mirage.
 I competed internationally, spending thousands of hours in digital environments where focus, performance and screen time were everything.

 That experience gave me a front-row view of how powerful digital systems are and how difficult it can be to disengage from them once they become part of daily life.